Projected sensitivity of CTAO to axion-like particles from blazars with a machine learning approach: Derivation of ALP sensitivity with machine learning classifiers

+The classifiers in the grid are based on the Python implementation of the XGBoost algorithm.
+The hyperparameters of the ML model were fixed to fiducial values, common to all sources and points in the ALP parameter space, motivated by the good observed performance of classifiers across the ALP grid.
+In order to assess this, we computed the values of several metrics (accuracy, precision, recall, F1 score) over the grid, showing that an accuracy higher than 90\% can be obtained over most of the relevant parameter space.
+These metrics were computed with Scikit-learn, using a 80-20 train-test split (for definitions, see e.g. ref. \cite{raschka2017}).

-While this choice is arbitrary to a certain extent, we computed the values of several metrics (accuracy, precision, recall, F1 score) over the grid to check that the performance is reasonably good in the same regions of the parameter space where we expect ALP signatures to be stronger.
-Indeed, a decrease in performance is observed at large $m_a$ and small $\gag$ values, in the lower right corner of the grid, where the spectral distortions due to ALPs are weaker and less distinguishable from the ALP-less case.
-As an example, the results obtained for the baseline state of Mrk~501 are shown in Figure \ref{fig:xgb-metrics}; see also Appendix \ref{app:xgb-accuracy}.
-These metrics were computed with Scikit-learn, using a 80-20 train-test split.
-For their definitions, see e.g. ref. \cite{raschka2017}.
+In all cases, an expected decrease in performance is observed at large $m_a$ and small $\gag$ values, in the lower right corner of the grid, where the spectral distortions due to ALPs are weaker and less distinguishable from the ALP-less case.
+As an example, the results obtained for the baseline state of Mrk~501 are shown in Figure \ref{fig:xgb-metrics}.
+The accuracy for all sources and states considered is reported in Appendix \ref{app:xgb-accuracy}, with the other metrics following a similar behaviour.
+In practice, the following hyperparameter values were used: